semperos/clj-webdriver/README.md

 * **Regular Expressions:** Instead of looking for an exact match, you can use Java-style regular expressions to find elements. `(find-it :a {:class #"exter"})` will find the first `<a>` tag with a class which matches the regular expression `#"exter"`.
 You can also use regexes in the final position of an ancestry-based query (see below).
 * **Ancestry-based queries:** This library provides a pure-Clojure mechanism for finding an element based on parent elements. `(find-it [:div {:id "content"}, :a {:class "external"}])` will find the first `<a>` tag with a class of "external" that is located within the `<div>` with id "content".
 This is equivalent to the XPath `//div[@id='content']//a[@class='external']`.
 You can also include regular expressions in the final attribute-value map which you supply. (*Note: Due to issues of ambiguity and in order not to reinvent the wheel any further, applying regexes higher up the query is not supported and will cause an exception.
 In addition, none of the "semantic" tags such as `:button*`, `:radio`, `:checkbox`, `:textfield`, etc. that do not map directly to HTML tags are not supported.
 If you need more advanced querying, use XPath or CSS selectors directly.)*
 * **XPath and CSS Selectors:** You can use the `:xpath` and `:css` attributes to use such queries in place of simple HTML attributes.
 If you use one of these attributes, you shouldn't use any others, as they will be ignored (e.g. `{:xpath "//a", :class "external"}` will only utilize the xpath `//a`). `(find-it {:xpath "//a[@class='external']"})` will return the first `<a>` tag with a class of "external"

-As mentioned above, the `find-it` and `find-them` functions share the same features and syntax; `find-it` returns a single element, `find-them` returns a seq of all matched elements.

 To demonstrate how to use arguments in different ways, consider the following example.
 If I wanted to find `<a href="/contact" id="contact-link" class="menu-item" name="contact">Contact Us</a>` in a page and click on it I could perform any of the following: